abhin5821/Turkish-Music-Emotion-Classification/README.md

 For Evaluation of the model, I have used Accuracy & F1-Score (Macro) as the main metric.
 As per the problem statement, all the classes have equal priority as this is Music Emotion Classification unlike Heart-disease, cancer dataset etc..
 Other metrics include Precision-Macro & Recall-Macro.
 Using macro is evident that the average value is enough to justify the model's performance rather than that of individual classes'.

 Here are the results from various other classifiere:

 1. Training with base and ensemble classifiers with feature selection.

   <img width="686" alt="Screenshot 2024-12-12 at 23 31 25" src="https://github.com/user-attachments/assets/2620abbf-cf9f-4a5c-9c6c-97f4bf105785" />

-2. Trained Random Forest Classifier with best hyper-parameter tuining using RandomisedSearchCV
+2. Trained Random Forest Classifier with hyper-parameter tuining using RandomisedSearchCV

   >Random Forest Algorithm trained with hyper-parameter tuining gave lesser F1-score compared to Simple RF.

   <img width="683" alt="Screenshot 2024-12-12 at 23 37 00" src="https://github.com/user-attachments/assets/3af02212-7c07-4219-8255-28594189118d" />